seayjohnny/rasp-pi-api/README.md

 ### Current Features
 ---
 ##### RaspPi Java API
-- Access and manipulate variables stored in an SQL database hosted on the Raspberry Pi.
+- Access and manipulate variables stored in an SQL database hosted on the Raspberry Pi (Local Network Only).

 ### How To Use
 ---